polieter/cheat_scheet/js.md

 - Object

 ### Primitive types
-There are six prymitive type in JavaScript
+There are six primitive type in JavaScript
 - Undefined
 - Null
 - Boolean (true/false)